Track records keep falling in fast Tokyo Games

 Triston Casas hit his third home run of the Olympics, and the U.S stayed in gold medal contention with a 3-1 win over the Dominican Republic.
 Tyler Austin, a former major leaguer in his home ballpark of the Central League’s Yokohama Bay Stars, added a solo home run in the fifth, his second long ball of the tournament.

-The U.S. plays on Thursday night, meeting the loser of Wednesday night’s Japan-South Korea matchup for a berth in this weekend’s gold medal game.
+The U.S. plays on Thursday night against South Korea, which lost to Japan 5-2, for a berth in this weekend’s gold medal game.

 GNARLY DEBUT

 Sakura Yosozumi of Japan won the inaugural Olympic women’s park event in skateboarding, solidifying Japan’s dominance of the sport making its Olympic debut.
 The silver went to Kokona Hiraki, who at 12 became Japan’s youngest Olympic medalist.
 Britain’s Sky Brown prevented a Japanese medal sweep, taking the bronze.

 Japanese skaters also took both golds in the men and women’s street events in the first week of the Tokyo Games.